 Data Subscription: Access to data is available on an annual, fee-based subscription.
 Subscribers of BBER's database service receive password protected access to select, downloadable data sets.

-Data Bank Library: The Data Bank houses a reference library collection.
-In addition to hard copy census reports for the US and New Mexico, dating back to the 1930s, the library also has historical data on CDs, sheet maps, and microfilm not available elsewhere; publications with socioeconomic data from other federal and state agencies; books, reports, and periodicals pertaining to national, regional, state, and local economic conditions; demographic research publications; and nearly all of BBER’s published studies.
+Data Bank Library: The Data Bank houses a reference library collection that boasts hard copy census reports for the U.S. and New Mexico, dating back to the 1930.
+The library also has historical data on CDs, sheet maps, and microfilm not available elsewhere; publications with socioeconomic data from other federal and state agencies; books, reports, and periodicals pertaining to national, regional, state, and local economic conditions; demographic research publications; and nearly all of BBER’s published studies.
 New information is received and disseminated exclusively in digital formats.